World Rally (video game): Development

 World Rally was created by most of the same team that worked on previous projects at Zigurat Software such as Carlos Sainz: World Rally Championship, with members of the creation team recounting the project's development process and history through multiple publications.
-Zigurat was contacted by Gaelco after the release of Carlos Sainz for microcomputers to work on a arcade game.
+Zigurat was contacted by Gaelco after the release of Carlos Sainz for microcomputers to work on an arcade game.
 Jorge Granados stated that the team wanted to make a racing game about Carlos Sainz and the World Rally Championship.
 They opted for an isometric perspective, their first attempt at this graphical style.
 The team's Fernando Rada said that coding the perspective was a major challenge, although it was made simpler by the new technology that the team was working with.
 Previously they had coded only for the 8-bit Z80 processor, but switched to the 16-bit 68000 for World Rally, programming the game in assembly.
 Rada said that the new setup was "much easier" to work with.

 Near the end of development when World Rally was ready for testing, Sainz changed teams from Toyota to Lancia.
 Granados later said that the game had been in production for almost two years, and that the technical chore of changing its assets to fit the new branding would have been "crazy".
 As a result, Zigurat instead chose to drop Sainz from the game.
 Granados later said: "What we did was leave everything the same, and on the cover where Carlos Sainz appeared, we planted a gigantic helmet".
 The car, which was a Toyota Celica GT-Four, was a scale model created and painted by the team before being digitized into the game, using 360 photography.

 Release

-World Rally was first released in Spain and Japan by Gaelco and Sigma on July 1993, before being launched in North America as a kit by Atari Games on August of the same year.
+World Rally was first released in Spain and Japan by Gaelco and Sigma in July 1993, before being launched in North America as a kit by Atari Games on August of the same year.
 Prior to its launch, it was first playtested at the Sants neighborhood in Barcelona.
 The game was distributed on two variations; a standard upright variant and a deluxe variant.
-In a 1995 interview with Spanish magazine Hobby Hi-Tech, Jorge Granados claimed Zigurat Software were in talks with Sony about a potential conversion of the title for PlayStation, however this version was never released.
+In a 1995 interview with Spanish magazine Hobby Hi-Tech, Jorge Granados claimed Zigurat Software were in talks with Sony about a potential conversion of the title for PlayStation, but this version was never released.
 It became notable in recent years due to being extremely difficult to play on emulators like MAME, as the arcade hardware implemented an advanced anti-piracy system until Gaelco co-founder Javier Valero provided unencrypted keys for the PCB in 2008 at a Spanish gaming conference, allowing it to be emulated and played.
 Gaelco later made its ROM image available as freeware.
 World Rally is planned to be included as part of the Gaelco Arcade 1 compilation for Evercade, marking its first console debut.